lukasbm/lepizig-typst/README.md

 )

 #slide(title: "Introduction", subtitle: "What is this?")[
-  This file demonstrates the usage of the FAU theme for typst.
+  This file demonstrates the usage of the Leipzig theme for typst.
 ]
 ```